 As commodity demand has receded, Joy’s customers have insourced a larger portion of their equipment servicing.
 Read more

-We give Joy Global a Standard stewardship rating.
-It has maintained relatively high returns on invested capital (greater than 10% by the end of 2014) despite seeing a 35% revenue decline during the 2012 through 2014 time period.
-We are also impressed Read more
+We give Joy Global a Standard Stewardship Rating.
+It has maintained relatively high returns on invested capital (greater than 10% by the end of 2014) despite a 35% revenue decline during 2012-14.
+We are also impressed that the company has managed to Read more

 Milwaukee-based Joy Global manufactures electric shovels, dragline excavators, drills, and other mining equipment for use in surface (through its P&H brand) and underground Read more